kevingonzalez7997/Manual_Terraform_Provisioning_D5/README.md

 - When an EC2 is shut down and relaunched a new public IP is associated.
 The private IP can be used to further streamline the pipeline.

 ## Optimization
+- Evaluating the deployment and resource monitoring, a potential option might be to launch a large EC2 instance.
+Given that there isn't significant traffic and usage remains moderate, the CPU utilization doesn't exceed 50%.
+This consideration aims to guarantee uninterrupted access for users.
+- The utilization of modules and variables could also enhance the functionality of Terraform.
+- The application is also a single point of failure and could be replicated to further increase resiliency
 ## Conclusion